 Experiencing fear of the unknown is common; however, research reports that fear of the unknown has a foundational role in several mental health diagnoses.

-Mental health diagnoses that put you at greater risk of experiencing fear of the unknown include:3
+Mental health diagnoses that put someone at greater risk of experiencing fear of the unknown include:3

 - Anxiety disorders (generalized, social, health related, separation etc.)